DHTMLX/gantt-docs/data/desktop/howtostart_php.md

 Using dhtmlxConnector
 ---------------
 Alternatively, a PHP backend can also be implemented using the [dhtmlxConnector library](https://docs.dhtmlx.com/connector__php__index.html).
-You can find a detailed tutorial [here](desktop/howtostart_connector.md)
+You can find a detailed tutorial [here](desktop/howtostart_connector.md).

 @index:
 - desktop/howtostart_connector.md

 @todo:
-  checked and updated, code samples don't fit the page, update github link
+ update github link